wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 keycloak.init({ flow: 'hybrid' })
 ```

 #### 2.2.3.
-Hybrid Apps with Cordova
+Hybrid Apps with Cordova   {#}

 Keycloak support hybrid mobile apps developed with [Apache Cordova](https://cordova.apache.org/).
 The Javascript adapter has two modes for this: `cordova` and `cordova-native`:

 The default is cordova, which the adapter will automatically select if no adapter type has been configured and window.cordova is present.
 When logging in, it will open an [InApp Browser](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-inappbrowser/) that lets the user interact with Keycloak and afterwards returns to the app by redirecting to `http://localhost`.
 Because of this, you must whitelist this URL as a valid redirect-uri in the client configuration section of the Administration Console.

-While this mode is easy to setup, it also has some disadvantages: * The InApp-Browser is a browser embedded in the app and is not the phoneâ€™s default browser.
+While this mode is easy to setup, it also has some disadvantages: * The InApp-Browser is a browser embedded in the app and is not the phone¡¯s default browser.
 Therefore it will have different settings and stored credentials will not be available. * The InApp-Browser might also be slower, especially when rendering more complex themes. * There are security concerns to consider, before using this mode, such as that it is possible for the app to gain access to the credentials of the user, as it has full control of the browser rendering the login page, so do not allow its use in apps you do not trust.

 Use this example app to help you get started: <https://github.com/keycloak/keycloak/tree/master/examples/cordova>

 The alternative mode `cordova-nativei` takes a different approach.
-It opens the login page using the systemâ€™s browser.
+It opens the login page using the system¡¯s browser.
 After the user has authenticated, the browser redirects back into the app using a special URL.
 From there, the Keycloak adapter can finish the login by reading the code or token from the URL.

 You can activate the native mode by passing the adapter type `cordova-native` to the `init` method: